-Plan Category Number of Securities To Be Issued upon Exercise of Outstanding Options, Warrants and Rights (a) Weighted- Average Exercise Price of Outstanding Options, Warrants and Rights (b) Securities Remaining Available for Future Issuance Under Equity Compensation Plans Excluding Securities Reflected in Column (a) Equity compensation plans approved by security holders (1) Class A common stock (2) 148,607,639 \$23.41 80,882,562 Class A Special common stock 50,335,627 24.08 Equity compensation plans not approved by security holders Total (2) 198,943,266 80,882,562
+Plan Category Number of Securities To Be Issued upon Exercise of Outstanding Options, Warrants and Rights (a) Weighted- Average Exercise Price of Outstanding Options, Warrants and Rights (b) Securities Remaining Available for Future Isstance Under Equity Compensation Plans Excluding Securities Reflected in Column (a) (c) Equity compensation plans approved by security holders(1) Class A common stock(2) 148,607,639 \$23.41 80,882,562 Class A Special common stock 50,335,627 24.08 Equity compensation plans not approved by security holders Total(2) 198,943,266 80,882,562

-(1) Includes the following plans: our 2002 Stock Option Plan, 2002 Restricted Stock Plan (under which RSUs and performance-based RSUs have been granted), 2002 Employee Stock Purchase Plan, 2003 Stock Option Plan and 2002 Deferred Stock Option Plan.
-Also includes our 2002 Deferred Compensation Plan and 2005 Deferred Compensation Plan (under which shares of Class A and Class A Special common stock have been credited to participants' accounts).
+(1) Includes the following plans: our 2002 Stock Option Plan, 2002 Restricted Stock Plan (under which RSUs and performance-based RSUs have been granted), 2002 Employee Stock Purchase Plan, 2003 Stock Option Plan and 2002 Deferred Stock Option Plan and 2002 Deferred Compensation Plan and 2005 Deferred Compensation Plan (under which shares of Class A and Class A Special common stock have been credited to participants' accounts).
 The weighted-average exercise price in column (b) takes into account only stock options under our 2002 and 2003 Stock Option Plans.
-The number of shares available for issuance in column (c) includes the following number of shares of Class A common stock: 50,199,791 shares available for issuance under our 2003 Stock Option Plan; 28,442,822 shares available for issuance under our 2002 Restricted Stock Plan; 669,064 shares that were issued in connection with the
+The number of shares available for issuance in column (c) includes the following number of shares of Class A common stock: 50,199,791 shares available for issuance under our 2002 Restricted Stock Plan; 669,064 shares that were issued in connection with the fourth quarter 2008 purchase period under our 2002 Employee Stock Purchase Plan; and 1,570,885 shares available for issuance under our 2002 Employee Stock Purchase Plan.

-- fourth quarter 2008 purchase period under our 2002 Employee Stock Purchase Plan; and 1,570,885 shares available for issuance under our 2002 Employee Stock Purchase Plan. - (2) Includes stock options assumed in connection with our AT&T Broadband acquisition in November 2002, which were granted under the AT&T Broadband Corp.
+(2) Includes stock options assumed in connection with our AT&T Broadband acquisition in November 2002, which were granted under the AT&T Broadband Corp.
 Adjustment Plan.
 As of December 31, 2008, these assumed stock options were outstanding with respect to 30,257,082 shares of Class A common stock and had a weighted average exercise price of \$33.85 per share.